-- Consider these seven names, a mix of growth and value plays, some of the best penny stocks to buy in July 2022.
+- Consider these seven names, a mix of growth and value plays, some of the best penny stocks to buy now.

 - Clovis Oncology (CLVS): Biotech firm that just released promising clinical trial data.

 - Curiositystream (CURI): Fledgling streaming firm that may be the best value among penny stocks in the space.

 - Douglas Elliman (DOUG): New York-based real estate broker; housing market uncertainty has pushed it to a low valuation.

 - Gevo (GEVO): Renewable energy company that investors are shunning, but it continues to make progress growing its business.